Dynamic Media Facilities: Why DMF Matters & What’s Happening Now

 What does a Dynamic Media Facility look like?

-You only use (and pay for) what you actually need.
+You only use what you actually need.
 Instead of investing in dedicated CAPEX hardware, DMF uses resources mostly on a SaaS basis:

 Available on demand